Edited by Christina Swords, Ph.D.

 Dante Labs Introduction

 Dante Labs was founded in 2016 by Mattia Capulli and Andrea Riposati after being approached by a friend who was having difficulty finding a whole genome sequencing test.
 In 2020, the company is headed by CEO Andrea Riposati.
 The company’s goal is to make personal genomics accessible to everyone, allowing individuals to make informed decisions about their health.
 They are headquartered in L’Aquila, Italy with an office in New York in the United States as well.
+Dante Labs UK only exists online through the URL, danelabs.co.uk.
+There is no location in the UK, but services are available in that country through Dante’s website.
 They have customers in more than 80 countries.
 Learn more in our Dante Labs review!

 Dante Labs Whole Genome Sequencing Review

 Whole Genome Sequencing (WGS) based on next-generation sequencing technology is the new gold standard for genetic testing.
 Most DNA testing companies such as 23andMe and Ancestry analyze only a small portion (less than 0.02%) of the DNA.
-Dante Labs whole genome sequencing decodes 100% of the DNA using whole genome sequencing at 30x coverage.
-This analysis fully determines an individual’s genetic makeup and reports are based on your whole genome.
+Whole genome sequencing decodes 100% of the DNA using whole genome sequencing at 30x coverage.
+This DNA analysis fully determines an individual’s genetic makeup and reports are based on your whole genome.
 It uses Illumina’s NovaSeq™ 6000 System for high throughput genomic testing.

-This test kit provides 130x coverage of the exome.
+This test kit provides 130X coverage of the exome.
 The exome is the protein-coding regions of the DNA.
 More than 85% of the known mutations that cause diseases occur in the exome.
 The rest of the genome is sequenced with 30X coverage.
 The reports can be made available in 2 weeks for $1,490.
+This test is ideal for those interested in rare and genetic diseases due to its higher coverage.

 Review of Dante Labs Reporting